hoelzro/lua-repl/README.md

 ```

 As mentioned in the code snippet, `repl.quiet_default_plugins` suppresses the warning.
-You can remove this after upgrading to Lua REPL 0.8 when it is released.
+You can remove this after upgrading to Lua REPL 0.8.